Are you planning for Safari in East Africa? Follow this article to find an idea of how you can start planning your safari.

 As exciting as a safari is, you need to think realistically about how your body will cope during the tour.

-When you’re planning your safari tour, the best option is to have a reputable company do most of the planning for you.
+When you’re planning your safari in East Africa, the best option is to have a reputable company do most of the planning for you.

 With the internet and Google maps, you might think that you are qualified to create a successful itinerary.
 But it can be easy to overkill your schedule and make wrong estimations when it comes to traveling around.